When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

 The fish oil supplemented group also burned fat 26% faster than those without fish oil.

 Researchers believe this positive effect on the metabolism is due to insulin level that was dropped by 50% with fish oil supplements.

 While insulin itself if not a harmful hormone, spike in insulin usually indicates fat storing and decreased use of fat as fuel.

 As a result of the decreased insulin level, more fat was used as an energy source and led to a greater fat loss, says Kathleen Martin from Vanderbilt University on Fish oils and Weight Loss.

-Livestrong.com, writes daily intake of 1.5 to 2 grams of fish oil is suggested by International Journal of Obesity for weight loss of couple of pounds over a month or so.
+Livestrong.com writes a daily intake of 1.5 to 2 grams of fish oil is suggested by the International Journal of Obesity for weight loss of a couple of pounds over a month or so.

 11. Eat whole foods